jhpyle/docassemble/_docs/functions.md

 because it helps you convey in "natural language" that your interview "needs" these variables to be defined.

+## <a name="message"></a>message()

+{% include side-by-side.html demo="message" %}

+The `message()` function causes **docassemble** to stop what it is doing and present a screen to the user that contains a given message.

+By default, the user will be offered an "exit" button and a "restart" button, but these choices can be configured.

+The first argument is the title of the screen the user will see (the [`question`]).
+The second argument, which is optional, indicates the text that will follow the title (the [`subquestion`]).

+The `message()` function also takes keyword arguments.
+The following do the same thing:

+* `message("This is the big part of the question", "This is the smaller part of the question")`
+* `message(question="This is the big part of the question", subquestion="This is the smaller part of the question")`

+The optional keyword arguments influence the appearance of the screen:

+* `message("Bye!", "See ya later", show_restart=False)`: will show the
+  Exit button but not the Restart button.
+* `message("Bye!", "See ya later", show_exit=False)`: will show the
+  Restart button but not the Exit button.
+* `message("Bye!", "See ya later", url="https://www.google.com")`:
+  clicking the Exit button will take the user to Google.
+* `message("Bye!", "See ya later", url="https://www.google.com")`:
+  clicking the Exit button will take the user to Google.
+* `message("Bye!", "See ya later", show_leave=True)`: will show a
+  Leave button instead of the Exit button.
+* `message("Bye!", "See ya later", show_leave=True, show_exit=True,
+  show_restart=False)`: will show a Leave button and an Exit button.
+* `message("Bye!", "See ya later",
+  buttons=[{"Learn More": "exit", "url": "https://en.wikipedia.org/wiki/Spinning_wheel"}])`:
+  will show a "Learn More" button that exits to Wikipedia.

 ## <a name="force_ask"></a>force_ask()

 Usually, **docassemble** only asks a question when it encounters a